Juan Antonio Suanzes

 Juan Antonio Suanzes Fernández (20 May 1891 – 6 December 1977) was a Spanish naval engineer.
 Before the Spanish Civil War (1936–1939) he directed a shipyard.
-During the civil war he offered his services to the Nationalist side, and was made Minister of Industry and Commerce from 1938 to 1939.
+During the civil war he offered his services to the Nationalist side, and was made Minister of Industry and Trade from 1938 to 1939.
 He was again Minister of Industry and Commerce from 1945 to 1951.
+He was a member of FET y de las JONS.

 Early years (1891–1936)

 Juan Antonio Suanzes Fernández was born in Ferrol, Coruña, on 20 May 1891.

 He was the oldest of six children in a family with naval traditions.

 His father, Saturnino Sunazes Carpegna, belonged to the General Corps of the navy.

 He attended a religious school for his early education.

 At the age of 12 he entered the naval school in Ferrol.

 He was promoted to midshipman (1906), frigate ensign (1908) and navy Ensign (1909).

-At times he was assigned to ships such as the Numancia, Pelayo, Carlos V and Reina Regente.
+At times he was assigned to ships such as the armoured frigate Numancia, the battleship Pelayo, and the armored cruisers Emperador Carlos V and Reina Regente.